10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Property and Equipment

-As of September 30, 2023 and December 31, 2022, the Company’s gross carrying amount of property and equipment was $38.6 million and $29.5 million, with accumulated depreciation of $12.4 million and $9.4 million, respectively.
-For the three months ended September 30, 2023 and 2022, the Company recognized $2.1 million and $1.4 million, respectively, in depreciation expense, which is included in depreciation and amortization expense in the condensed consolidated statements of operations.
-For the nine months ended September 30, 2023 and 2022, the Company recognized $5.6 million and $2.7 million, respectively, in depreciation expense, which is included in depreciation and amortization expense in the condensed consolidated statements of operations.
+As of June 30, 2024 and December 31, 2023, the Company’s gross carrying amount of property and equipment was $47.3 million and $41.9 million, with accumulated depreciation of $19.5 million and $14.3 million, respectively.
+For the three months ended June 30, 2024 and 2023, the Company recognized $2.9 million and $1.8 million, respectively, in depreciation expense, which is included in depreciation and amortization expense in the condensed consolidated statements

 Income Taxes

-The Company determined the income tax provision for interim periods using an estimate of the Company’s annual effective tax rate, applied to year-to-date results, adjusted for discrete items arising in that quarter.
+The Company determines the income tax provision for interim periods using an estimate of the Company’s annual effective tax rate, applied to year-to-date results, adjusted for discrete items arising in that quarter.
 In each quarter, the Company updates its estimated annual effective tax rate, and if the estimated annual effective tax rate changes, a cumulative catch-up adjustment is recorded in that quarter.
 The Company applied the intra-period tax allocation rules to allocate income taxes between continuing operations and discontinued operations as prescribed in U.S. GAAP, where the tax effect of income (loss) before income taxes from continuing operations is computed without regard to the tax effects of income (loss) before income taxes from the other categories.

 NOTE 3.
 Revenue, Receivables, and Concentration of Credit Risk